ymatsunaga/mdtoolbox-doc/introduction.rst

-In addition to the original m-files, MEX-files are prepared for core functions to accelerate the performance (here, MEX-file means a C-function called from the MATLAB command line). **We strongly recommend to use these MEX-files for reasonable performance** (because MATLAB native routines are not fast enough).
+In addition to the original m-files, MEX-files are prepared for core functions to accelerate the performance (here, MEX-file means a C-function called from the MATLAB command line). **We strongly recommend to use these MEX-files for reasonable performance**.
 To use MEX-files, the user needs to compile the files in advance.
 For the compilation, a prepared ``make.m`` script can be used as follows:
 ::